 London lifestyle & travels with kids and babies

 We said it many times, but no one does Christmas like Royal Albert Hall!
-And this year we were very privileged again to see not one, but two Christmas shows for kids London at this iconic institution.
+Over the years we have been very privileged again to see not one, but many Christmas shows for kids London at this iconic institution.

 We sang, we danced, we clapped, we shuffled whilst the orchestra brought the adventures to life.
 I identified Tchaicovsky and his topical Nutcracker and Swan Lake, Vivaldi’s Winter, Dukas L’apprenti sorcier and I believe some glorious Prokofiev.
 Some younger guys even felt asleep right at the end, exhausted of having such a sensorial explosion and so much fun !
 We had 5 friends spread in the audience with another 10 kids, they all echoed our ecstatic impressions !